sabjorn/DREAM/circuit/notes.md

 All resistors are size `SMD 0603`.
 They have a maximum dissipation of .1W and none of the resistors will get near this.

 based on: http://electronics.stackexchange.com/questions/12409/choosing-surface-mount-resistor-capacitors

+The battery is 5cm x 3cm

+PCB will (currently) be 6x6mm, 5mm will not work, there is simply not enough space?

 #### [Seeed Studio Design Rules](http://support.seeedstudio.com/knowledgebase/articles/422482-fusion-pcb-order-submission-guidelines)